-Thank you for choosing Orion and congratulations on your purchase!
+Thank You for Choosing Orion Welders and congratulations on your purchase!

-You are now the proud owner of an Orion system.
-Please read and follow all safety precautions and before proceeding with setup.
+You are now the proud owner of an Orion mPulse Welder.
+This manual was designed to help you set up the welder and begin welding.
+Please read and follow all safety precautions before proceeding with the welding process.